 - iPhone 12, iPhone 13, iPhone 14, iPhone 15 series: battery, display, and camera replacement history

-Sellers on Back Market test every device through rigorous quality suites to verify like-new condition.
+Sellers on Back Market test every device through rigorous quality suites to verify "like-new" condition.
 Our in-house teams validate these processes to ensure you receive the highest-quality devices.

 Your protection: Even if something goes wrong, your device is always covered by warranty for any defects.